ESOS / CRICOS / ELICOS

 If you receive a notice from any regulatory body notifying the University that it is in breach of ESOS legislation you should immediately inform Legal and Risk by completing an on-line report.
 If you have any questions please email email@example.com.

 - LQS has prepared a Snapshot which provides you with the key points explaining what ESOS is and its purpose.

 - Legal and Risk have prepared a 101 summary of the ESOS legislation which sets out the consequences of non-compliance.

 - Education services for overseas students provides more student facing information.

-- Contact Learning and Quality Support for general information about ESOS.
+- Contact International Compliance for general information about ESOS.